Raj-Lab-UCSF/Brainframe_old/README.md

 ## 4. Best Practices, Citations, & Contact
 This section recaps best practices, how to use & cite this package, and how to contact the creator.

 - **Best Practices**: Download the contents of this package and keep all scripts in main folder together.
 Keep all items in main folder until comfortable with use.
-Moving items around is possible and can be useful, but is not recommended unless the user is both very familiar with Matlab and has experience with Brainframe.
+Moving items around is possible and can be useful, but is not recommended unless the user is both very familiar with MATLAB and has experience with Brainframe.
 Further help and more use case examples can be found in `brainframe_Help.m` and default examples can be found in the **ExampleDefaults** folder.

-- **Citations**: Brainframe can be cited by the Github repository URL and the DOI associated with it.
-When citing Brainframe, please also cite `arrow3.m`.
+- **Citations**: Brainframe can be cited by the GitHub repository URL and the DOI associated with it.
+When citing Brainframe, please also cite `arrow3.m`, which was coded by Tom Davis, not the authors of the Brainframe package.
 Citation information and other information about [arrow3.m](https://www.mathworks.com/matlabcentral/fileexchange/14056-arrow3) can be found on the Mathworks exchange site in the hyperlinked text.
+Please see below for data source citations:

+	- Connectome & Volumetric Atlas are from AIBS, originally published in and retrieved from:
+		- Oh, SW, et al. 2014.
+A mesoscale connectome of the mouse brain.
+Nature.
+Volume 508, pp. 207-214.

+	- Mouse tau pathology data from figures in published literature:
+		- Iba, M, et al. 2013.
+Synthetic tau fibrils mediate transmission of neurofibrillary tangles in a transgenic mouse model of Alzheimer's-like tauopathy.
+Journal of Neuroscience.
+Volume 33(3), pp. 1024-1037.

 - **Contact**: to contact the creators of Brainframe, Chris Mezias & Justin Torok, please use the following email addresses:
 	- Chris Mezias: cmezias@gmail.com